woossi0/suite/docs/usermanual/source/intro/installation/redhat/minorupdate.rst

       rpm -e --nodeps --noscripts opengeo-tomcat
       yum remove tomcat6

 #.
-You have options on what packages to upgrade:
+You have options on what packages to update:

    .. note::  See the :ref:`Packages <intro.installation.redhat.packages>` section for details of individual packages.

-   * To upgrade typical server components:
+   * To update typical server components:

      .. code-block:: bash

         yum upgrade opengeo-server

-   * To upgrade typical client components:
+   * To update typical client components:

      .. code-block:: bash

         yum upgrade opengeo-client

-   * To upgrade typical client and server components:
+   * To update typical client and server components:

      .. code-block:: bash

         yum upgrade opengeo

-  .. note:: If you encounter an error where gdal failed to upgrade, you may need to manually uninstall gdal-filegdb:
+  .. note:: If you encounter an error where GDAL failed to update, you may need to manually uninstall ``gdal-filegdb``:

       .. code-block:: bash

          yum remove gdal-filegdb

 #.
-Be sure to upgrade any all additional See the :ref:`packages <intro.installation.redhat.packages>` that you installed originally.
+Be sure to update any additional :ref:`packages <intro.installation.redhat.packages>` that you installed originally.
 For example:

-   * To upgrade the :ref:`Boundless SDK <webapps.sdk>`:
+   * To update the :ref:`Boundless SDK <webapps.sdk>`:

      .. code-block:: bash